Tuff Enuff (song): Cover versions

-The song has been used in many movies, such as Gung Ho, The Naked Cage, The Money Pit, Hannah and Her Sisters, the opening credits of Ruthless People, Tough Guys, Ricochet, the 2007 film The Game Plan, and the closing credits of the 1986 film Wise Guys.
+"Tuff Enuff" has been used in many movies, such as Gung Ho, The Naked Cage, The Money Pit, Hannah and Her Sisters, the opening credits of Ruthless People, Tough Guys, Ricochet, the 2007 film The Game Plan, and the closing credits of the 1986 film Wise Guys.
 It also appeared on the television series Married... with Children.
 "Tuff Enuff" and the Fabulous Thunderbirds are mentioned on American Dad!, in the episode "Family Affair", in season 5.